 What I like & dislike about underwater fishing lights

-Battery powered or cable powered?
+Battery-powered or mains cable powered?

 The most noticeable difference between the two is their battery source.
 The Lightingsky fishing lure requires a 12v external battery for it to function, requiring accessories such as jumper cables to get it to light up.
 A boat battery is perfect for this.
-Or you can you a small but powerful lipo car jump starter with a 12v output port.
+Or you can you a small but powerful Li-Po car jump starter with a 12v output port.

 Glow Lion’s fishing light lure only needs 4 Lithium coin batteries to be inserted in it.
 The Glow Lion underwater light has a hoop at its top, allowing it to be attached to a fishing line.